 This year was not very good for traveling.
 The pandemic pushed many people to change their vacation plans, and staying at home became the new norm.
 It also reflected on cars’ usage, as owners left them in their parking spaces or garages for prolonged periods.
 If you are thinking about storing your vehicle, it is essential to prepare the car before leaving it for some time.

 Clean it before storing

 First thing first – you need to clean it thoroughly before storing it.
 Accumulated grease and dirt can make a mess in the long term.
 You can wash it manually but go to the car wash if the time is an issue.
 You can also have your car waxed, which serves as another layer of protection.
+You can also snow foam it for which JennyChem gives you a guide on how to do it.
 With the ongoing pandemic, keeping the interior of your car clean is of utmost importance.
 Be sure to have a hand sanitizer and use it every time you enter the vehicle.
 Anti-bacterial wipes are also excellent for cleaning all the surfaces you frequently touch while in the car – gear stick, door handles, buttons for opening windows, and steering wheel.

 Keep it in the right spot and covered

 A car is considered a significant investment that should be adequately protected, especially if it is new and expensive.
 If you have a closed space such as a garage that you can use, do it.
 But if you have no covered area to leave it, then look for the right parking spot.
 It should be in the open with no trees in the vicinity.
 It should also be on level ground.
 You should also invest in a car cover as an additional layer of protection.
 If you live in Australia, be sure to look for reasonably priced Australian car covers.
 It will keep debris and dust away from the vehicle.
 In addition, stuffing rags or steel wool in air intakes and exhaust pipe prevents critters such as mice from turning your car into their new home.
 Just do not forget to get them out before starting the car!